Grad School Projects

 I stayed at an empty cabin

 I was meant for summer interns.
 I had a couple of long days to get everything together.
-The second goal was to work with my collaborators to make sure we figured out how to make different parts of our plan viable.
-Along with some backup contingencies just in case not everything went according to plan.
+The second goal was to work with my collaborators to plan how to actually execute this field experiment and to prepare everything so it was ready to go at the start.
+We didn’t know if our plan would work, so in order to make it worth my time, we also came up with some backup contingencies just in case not everything went according to plan.

 The goal of my project was to better understand the impact of human activity (measured by a list of different chemicals) on freshwater microbial communities and their activity.